Skip to main content

 CDNConfigSchema

-Zod schema for validating CDN configuration:
+Zod schema for validating CDN configuration.
+Available as a named export from the package:

 providers: z.record(z.string(), z.any())